ESTADOS UNIDOS

 Before purchasing equipment, it is important to answer three questions:

-1. How many people will regularly use the room?
-The size of the space determines the type of camera, the number of microphones, and the screen size required.
+1. How many people will use the room regularly?
+The size of the space determines the type of camera, the number of microphones, and the required screen size.

-2. Which platform does the team use?
-If the company uses Microsoft 365, a Teams Rooms-certified setup will deliver the best experience.
+2. Which platform does the team work with?
+If the company uses Microsoft 365, a certified Teams Rooms setup will offer the best experience.
 The same applies to Zoom or Google Meet.

 3. Does the room need to support frequent hybrid meetings?
-If so, an AI camera and distributed audio are priority investments, not optional add-ons.
+If so, a smart camera and distributed audio are priority investments, not optional extras.

-It is also important to assess the acoustics of the space before selecting an audio system.
-A room with glass walls or hard floors may require additional acoustic treatment for microphones to perform correctly.
-You can review the key considerations in our checklist of 7 tips to get your room ready.
+It is also key to consider the space's acoustics before choosing the audio system.
+A room with glass walls or hard floors requires additional acoustic treatment for microphones to function properly.
+You can review the basic advice in our checklist of 7 tips to get your room ready.

-The hybrid model transformed the role of the conference room.
-Previously, a screen and a projector were enough for an in-person presentation.
-Today, the same room must ensure that someone connecting from another country has exactly the same experience as someone sitting at the table.
+The hybrid model transformed the role of these spaces.
+Before, a screen and a projector were enough for an in-person presentation.
+Today, the same room must ensure that a person connecting from another country has the exact same experience as someone sitting at the table.

-That means cameras that detect who is speaking, microphones that capture voice from any point in the room, and screens that display remote participants at natural size.
-Well-designed hybrid conference rooms are now one of the most valuable assets of any modern organization.
+That implies cameras that detect who is speaking, microphones that capture voice from any point, and displays that show remote participants at life-size.
+Well-designed hybrid rooms are now one of the most important assets of any modern organization.

-Cost varies significantly depending on the size of the space, the technology level, and the platforms to be integrated.
-A small room can be equipped with a moderate investment using all-in-one solutions from brands like Logitech or Poly.
+The cost varies significantly based on the size of the space, the level of technology, and the platforms to be integrated.
+A small room can be equipped with a moderate investment using all-in-one solutions from brands like Logitech or Poly HP.
 A large room requires more complex systems with multiple cameras, distributed audio, and centralized control.

 The most important thing is not to underestimate the impact of poor equipment.
-The cost of a failed meeting with a strategic client far exceeds the cost of any AV technology investment.
+The cost of a failed meeting with a strategic client far outweighs that of any investment in AV technology.

 If you want to know exactly what your space needs, the best first step is a diagnostic consultation.
-At Newtech Group, we design and implement conference rooms tailored to companies across the region — from the initial consultation to managed support.
+At Newtech Group, we design and implement custom meeting and conference rooms for companies throughout the region—from initial consulting to managed support.
 Request your free demo and discover which solution best fits your organization.

 Share